microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // will be added to the memory access mask to make the memory coherent.
   //
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
+The
-The precise meaning can be found in the specification for SPV_KHR_cooperative_matrix. template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  // precise meaning can be found in the specification for
+  // SPV_KHR_cooperative_matrix.
+  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
             class Type>
-  static CooperativeMatrix Load(globallycoherent RWStructuredBuffer<Type> data,
+  static CooperativeMatrix
-                                uint32_t index,
+  CoherentLoad(globallycoherent RWStructuredBuffer<Type> data, uint32_t index,
                uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  // Same as above, but uses MemoryAccessMaskNone for the memory access mask
+  // template argument.
+  template <CooperativeMatrixLayout layout, class Type>
+  static CooperativeMatrix
-  static CooperativeMatrix Load(globallycoherent RWStructuredBuffer<Type> data,
+  CoherentLoad(globallycoherent RWStructuredBuffer<Type> data, uint32_t index,
-                                uint32_t index, uint32_t stride);
+               uint32_t stride);

   // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from
   // data[index] using the given memory layout, stride, and memory access mask.
   // No memory access bits are added to the mask.
 Since the memory is readonly,
   // there should be no need.
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
+The
-The precise meaning can be found in the specification for SPV_KHR_cooperative_matrix. template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  // precise meaning can be found in the specification for
+  // SPV_KHR_cooperative_matrix.
+  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
             class Type>
   static CooperativeMatrix Load(StructuredBuffer<Type> data, uint32_t index,